yiisoft/yii2/docs/guide/controller.md

 ------

 Each controller action has a corresponding internal route.
 In our example above `actionIndex` has `site/index` route and `actionTest` has `site/test` route.
-In this route `site` is referred to as controller ID while `test` is referred to as action ID.
+In this route `site` is referred to as controller ID while `test` is action ID.

 By default you can access specific controller and action using the `http://example.com/?r=controller/action` URL.
 This behavior is fully customizable.
-For details refer to [URL Management](url.md).
+For more details please refer to [URL Management](url.md).

-If controller is located inside a module its action internal route will be `module/controller/action`.
+If a controller is located inside a module, the route of its actions will be in the format of `module/controller/action`.

+A controller can be located under a subdirectory of the controller directory of an application or module.
+The route will be prefixed with the corresponding directory names.
+For example, you may have a `UserController` under `controllers/admin`.
+The route of its `actionIndex` would be `admin/user/index`, and `admin/user` would be the controller ID.

 In case module, controller or action specified isn't found Yii will return "not found" page and HTTP status code 404.